ajbowen249/RustTutorial/README.md

     println!("{} + {} = {}", x, y, z);
 ```
-Again, this is all pretty self-explanatory, and the interesting part is in the `println`.
+Again, this is all pretty self-explanatory, and the interesting part is, again, in the `println!`.
 Rust macros that facilitate string formatting usually take a variadic set of arguments following the pattern string that are inserted in place of the `{}` in the format string in order.
 The macro system and the compiler are clever enough to give you a compiler error if you supply the wrong number of arguments or a type that has no default string representation.

 X, y, and z are all integers, specifically `i32`s.
 When declaring variables of primitive types, Rust has a few default types.
 You could have declared x with:
 ```rust